Category Archives: Alfred Hitchcock

 When Marion’s car is only half-submerged in a lake containing her dead body, we root for the car to completely sink because Norman does and the concerned look on Norman’s face has a sincerity to it that affects the audience.
 Norman is troubled and wounded and the audience does not know why at this point in the story.

-Let’s not forget the likability of Janet Leigh.
+Let’s not forget Janet Leigh.
 The audience sympathizes with her predicament.
 She is hopelessly in love with her man, steals money, is conflicted, and at her core is a nice, decent, kind woman.

-Miles then takes center stage as the lead in the film, which is intriguing in itself.
+Miles then takes center stage as the lead in the film, which is intriguing.

 The film then returns to horror at the terrific and terrifying conclusion, which will shock first-time viewers.

-The musical score (especially the shrill strings) is incredibly effective and was a huge influence on horror films to come (Friday the 13th immediately comes to mind).
+The musical score (especially the shrill strings) is incredibly effective and influenced other horror films to come (Friday the 13th immediately comes to mind).

-Psycho is a film that can certainly be enjoyed and studied over and over again.
+Psycho is a film that can be enjoyed and studied over again.

 Oscar Nominations: Best Director-Alfred Hitchcock, Best Supporting Actress-Janet Leigh, Best Art Direction, Black-and-White, Best Cinematography, Black-and-White